 What is the total cost of Jira Product Discovery for a 50-person team?

-At 50 users on Standard (billed annually), JPD costs $395/month and Jira Software costs $407.50/month — a combined total of approximately $802.50/month, or just over $9,600/year.
-On Premium, the combined cost reaches $1,675/month.
-These figures assume all 50 users need both products.
-If your product team is smaller than your engineering team, you may be able to reduce the JPD seat count while keeping all engineers on Jira Software.
+At 50 creators on Standard, JPD costs $500/month and Jira Software for 50 users costs $407.50/month — a combined total of about $907.50/month, or roughly $10,900/year.
+On Premium, the combined cost reaches about $2,050/month.
+These figures assume all 50 people are billable in both products.

 Does Jira Product Discovery support public feedback voting?